Praveenn-Ak/TempAdminScriptGUI/README.md

-### Granting Temporary Administrative Rights with a PowerShell Script

-**Overview:**
-Managing administrative privileges on Windows machines can be a challenge, especially when users require temporary elevated access.
-To address this, I developed a PowerShell script that grants temporary admin rights to the currently logged-in user, with a built-in timer to automatically revoke these rights after a set period.
-This solution was deployed using SCCM as an application in the user context and has been tested to work flawlessly.

-**How It Works:**
-1. **Identifying the Logged-In User:**
+**TempAdmin Script for Granting Temporary Admin Rights**

+The TempAdmin script has been enhanced to grant temporary administrative rights to the currently logged-in user.
+The script identifies the user by determining the owner of the `explorer.exe` process and adds them to the local administrators' group with a set timer.
+Once the timer expires, the user is automatically removed from the admin group.
+Additionally, the script includes a GUI with a button that allows the user to extend the admin rights by 30-minute increments, up to a maximum of 6 hours.

+**Key Features:**
-   The script identifies the logged-in user by checking the owner of the `explorer.exe` process.
-Since `explorer.exe` typically runs under the user's account, this method reliably identifies the active user session.
+1. **User Identification:** The script identifies the currently logged-in user by finding the owner of the `explorer.exe` process.

-2. **Granting Admin Rights:**
-   Once the user is identified, the script adds the user to the local "Administrators" group using the `net localgroup administrators /add` command.
-This grants the necessary administrative privileges.

-3. **Timer and Automatic Removal:**
-   A GUI is presented to the user, showing the remaining time until their admin rights are revoked.
-The script starts a 30-minute countdown timer, which can be extended by clicking the "Add 30 Minutes" button.
-The timer can be extended up to a maximum of 6 hours.
-Once the timer expires, the user is automatically removed from the "Administrators" group, and the script exits.

-4. **User Interaction:**
-   The GUI allows the user to monitor the time remaining and add more time if needed.
-This interaction ensures that users are aware of their temporary privileges and can request additional time without needing to re-run the script.
+2. **Admin Rights Management:** Admin rights are granted using the PowerShell `Add-LocalGroupMember` cmdlet, and they are removed using the `Remove-LocalGroupMember` cmdlet.
+The use of PowerShell avoids the appearance of a command prompt window on the desktop.
+3. **Timer Functionality:** A timer counts down the time remaining for the admin rights.
+Once the timer runs out, the user is removed from the admin group.
+4. **GUI Interface:** The script includes a graphical interface that displays the time remaining in hours, minutes, and seconds.
+It also provides an "Add 30 minutes" button to extend the timer.

-**Deployment via SCCM:**
+**Deployment in SCCM:**
-The script was packaged as an SCCM application, with the installation behavior set to run in the user context.
-This ensures that the script interacts directly with the logged-in user, providing a seamless experience.
-The application deployment method in SCCM was chosen over the package method due to its superior user interaction capabilities and better management options.
+The script was packaged as an SCCM application and configured to run in the user context.
+Extensive testing confirmed that the script works as intended, providing a seamless experience for users requiring temporary administrative privileges.

-**Testing and Results:**
-After thorough testing, the script and its deployment method were confirmed to work as expected.
-Users were able to obtain temporary admin rights, extend the timer as needed, and the rights were correctly revoked once the timer ran out.
-This solution provides a controlled way to grant temporary admin access without compromising security or requiring manual intervention.

-**Conclusion:**
-This PowerShell-based solution is a practical and secure way to manage temporary administrative rights on Windows machines.
-By deploying it via SCCM, it integrates seamlessly into existing IT management processes, ensuring that users have the access they need without exposing the system to unnecessary risks.